oracle-livelabs/database/db-design-perf/db-design-perf-provision/db-design-perf-provision.md

     ![](./images/prov4.png " ")

 4. Choose a workload type.
-Select the workload type for your database from the choices:
+Make sure the Select the workload type for your database from the choices:

     - __Transaction Processing__ - For this lab, make sure __Transaction Processing__ has been selected.